bhopmann/uberspace7-mailfilter/README.md

 * Remember to set the correct file permissions: `chmod 600 ~/.mailfilter` (or `.mailfilter-EXT`)
 * mailfilter(-EXT) logfiles can be found in `~/logs`
 * `spam-learn` goes to `~/bin` (its database will later be found in `~/.bogofilter`)
+* Remember to set the correct file permissions: `chmod 755 ~/bin/spam-learn`

 ### Adding `spam-learn` as a cronjob